tmobile/magentaA11y/_checklist-web/nav.md

   skip-links: |
     Focus moves directly to the nav element or the first focusable control in the nav
   tab: |
-    Focus moves to controls within the nav
+    Focus moves to controls within the nav and there is a highly visible visual indication of keyboard focus

 mobile:
   swipe: |